Tim Martineau is a Reader in Human Resources Management (HRM) at LSTM and leads a team working on health workforce issues.

 His research and consultancy work has mainly been sub-Saharan Africa and the Indian sub-continent, but he has also worked in the Philippines, China, Russian Federation and Peru.

-Convenor of the Human Resource Planning and Management (TROP915) module of the MSc in International Public Health and contributes to the Organisation and Management (TROP 708) and Key Themes in International Health and Health Policy (TROP 934).
+Convenor of the Human Resources Planning and Management (TROP915) module of the MSc in International Public Health and contributes to the Organisation and Management (TROP 708) and Key Themes in International Health and Health Policy (TROP 934).

 Editorial Board of International Journal of Human Resources for Health.